Lockheed L-1011 TriStar: Origins

-In the 1960s, American Airlines approached Lockheed and competitor Douglas (later McDonnell Douglas) with the need for an airliner which could carry 250 passengers on transcontinental routes.
+In the 1960s, American Airlines approached Lockheed and competitor Douglas (later McDonnell Douglas) with the need for an airliner that could carry 250 passengers on transcontinental routes.
 Lockheed had not produced civilian airliners since 1961 with the L-188 Electra.
-In the 1950s the Electra was designed for turboprop propulsion, which Lockheed had successfully used on the C-130 Hercules military transport.
+In the 1950s the Electra was designed for turboprop propulsion, which Lockheed successfully used on the C-130 Hercules military transport.
 Even after the Electra overcame vibration problems that caused several crashes early in its career, the market for large airliners would soon shift over to jet airliners such as the Boeing 707 and Douglas DC-8.
 Lockheed won contracts for jet military transports with the C-141 StarLifter, and pioneered very large jet transports with the large C-5 Galaxy with its high-bypass turbofan engines.
-Boeing lost the military contract, but its private-venture 747 captured what would become a much larger civilian airliner market for wide-body airliners.
+Boeing lost the military contract, but its private-venture 747 would later capture a much larger civilian airliner market for wide-body airliners.

 Having experienced difficulties with some of its military programs, Lockheed was eager to re-enter the civilian market with a smaller wide-body jet, and its response was the L-1011 TriStar.
 Douglas Aircraft answered American Airlines with the DC-10, which had a similar three-engine configuration and dimensions.
 Despite their similarities, the L-1011 and DC-10's engineering approach differed greatly.
 McDonnell, who had recently taken over Douglas Aircraft, directed DC-10 development on a "very firm budget, and cost overruns were unacceptable – even at the expense of safety", and the conservative approach meant reusing Douglas DC-8 technology.
-By contrast, Lockheed would "take the most advanced technology of the day and when that technology was lacking, Lockheed created it" for the L-1011 in order to give it lower noise emissions, improved reliability, and higher efficiency over first-generation jet airliners.
+By contrast, Lockheed would "take the most advanced technology of the day and when that technology was lacking, Lockheed created it" for the L-1011 to give it lower noise emissions, improved reliability, and higher efficiency over first-generation jet airliners.
 The TriStar name was selected in a Lockheed employee naming contest for the airliner.
 The advanced technology that went into the TriStar resulted in a high purchase price.